Algorithms for Dynamic Computational Geometry with Applications: Further remarks

 \section{Further remarks}

-We have studied the Too Close, Too Far, and 3 Aligned problems in dynamic computational geometry.
-We have given algorithms for these problems whose sequential running times are all linear in the amount of data to be processed.
+We have studied the Too Close, Too Far, and 3 Aligned problems in dynamic computational geometry, for~$n$ point-objects in motion as described in secction~\ref{motionAssumps}.
+We have given algorithms for these problems whose running times are all worst-case optimal.
+In particular, the running times are as follows.